 Our Facebook group is set to ‘Closed’, meaning that non-members cannot see your posts and must request to join.
 While posts may show up on your timeline, they should not be visible to your friends who are not in the group.
 However, as these support groups are hosted on Facebook, Facial Palsy UK cannot take responsibility for any breaches of privacy that occur as a result of errors or changes on Facebook’s part.
 We will do our best to maintain privacy within the group but this cannot be guaranteed because we are under Facebook’s control.

 Please also be aware that Facial Palsy UK has no control over other group members downloading or sharing photos.
 You can change your personal privacy settings as well as the settings on each photo you post to limit this, but it may still be possible for others in the groups to download and/or share individual photos.
 Unfortunately there is nothing we can do about this as it is a feature of Facebook itself, not the Facial Palsy UK group.
-If anyone feels their or their child’s privacy has been violated, we encourage you to report it to Facebook directly.
+If anyone feels their privacy has been violated, we encourage you to report it to Facebook directly.

 If you have any questions or concerns about privacy while using our Facebook groups, please contact us.